sbashar/blog/2023-06-11-simplify-jdk-management-with-jenv.md

 ## What is jEnv and How Does It Help?

 jEnv is a powerful command-line tool specifically designed to streamline the management of multiple JDK installations.
-By allowing us to set the JAVA_HOME environment variable globablly, locally within the current directory or within our shell, jEnv enables seamless switching between different Java versions.
+By allowing us to set the JAVA_HOME environment variable globally, locally within the current directory or within our shell, jEnv enables seamless switching between different Java versions.
 It's important to note that jEnv doesn't install JDKs itself; instead, it assists in managing and switching between existing JDK installations.

 ## Installing jEnv: Step-by-Step Instructions